upenn-embedded/omnibot.github.io/README.md

 ### Current state of project

 We've assembled the mechanical part of the rover robot, where the motor are attached to the bottom plate with the motor mounts, and the omni wheels are connected to the motor.
 The ultra sensor is also fixed in the bottom plate.
 The top plate will house the atmega and the other wiring.
-For the electrical part, the flex sensor is working as expected, see code: [https://github.com/upenn-embedded/final-project-s25-oranges/blob/main/flexsensor.c](https://github.com/upenn-embedded/final-project-s25-oranges/blob/main/flexsensor.c)
+For the electrical part, the flex sensor (connected to ADC pin PC0) is working as expected, see code: [https://github.com/upenn-embedded/final-project-s25-oranges/blob/main/flexsensor.c](https://github.com/upenn-embedded/final-project-s25-oranges/blob/main/flexsensor.c)

 <img src="image/README/1744386962001.png" width="700">